Definition of Preferred Stock

-The word "preferred" refers to the dividends paid by the corporation.
-Each year, the holders of the preferred stock are to receive their dividends before the common stockholders are to receive any dividend.
-In exchange for this preferential treatment for dividends, the preferred stockholders (or shareholders) generally will never receive more than the stated dividend.
-For example, the holder of 100 shares of a corporation's 8% $100 par preferred stock will receive annual dividends of $800 (8% X $100 = $8 per share X 100 shares) before the common stockholders are allowed to receive any cash dividends for the year.
+Assume that a stockholder owns 100 shares of a corporation's 8% $100 par preferred stock.
+Each year, this stockholder must receive dividends on the preferred stock of $800 (8% X $100 = $8 per share X 100 shares) before the common stockholders are allowed to receive any cash dividends for the year.
 Unless the preferred stock has a participating feature, this preferred stockholder will never receive more than $8 per share no matter how successful the corporation becomes.

 The preferred stock could have any of the following features: cumulative, convertible, callable, participating, and more.